 ALSO READCrisil SME tracker: For MSMEs in broiler farming, feast has only just begun CRISIL SME Tracker: Time for MSMEs in the machine tools sector to rejig CRISIL SME Tracker: Hour of reckoning for small paper packaging units Crisil SME Tracker: With PSUs on board, TReDS may ease MSME liquidity woes Crisil Sme Tracker: For small fleet operators, time to hit mainstream road

+Lenders can choose the right borrowers through an objective granular assessment of risk.
 CRISIL’s SME Ratings is a robust tool to measure performance and can help assess financial, business and management risk metrics.
 Lenders can use these to make informed credit decisions.
 Ratings can also work as a yardstick that allow MSMEs to benchmark their performance versus peers and use it as a self-improvement tool.